Statistical Patterns of Theory Uncertainties

 We illustrate the benefit of our proposed method using the original and modified pull distributions for our process dataset in Fig.~\ref{fig:lpulls}.
-The pull based on our new model shows a significantly improved behavior in the tail of underestimated uncertainties and reflects a few aspects of perturbative cross section predictions: \begin{enumerate} \item the central peak of the curve indicates that there exist universal patterns in this set of cross sections, as observed in Tab.~\ref{tab:qcdprocs}; \item the shifted core of the pull distribution reflects, for instance, additional partonic channels; \item the seemingly stochastic drop away from the peak indicates that for instance the central factorization and renormalization scales are indeed described as random choices of the unphysical parameters; \item the sizable tails indicate the existence of physics effects which are not accounted for by our assumption of a homogeneous reference sample. \end{enumerate}
+The pull based on our new model shows a significantly improved behavior in the tail of underestimated uncertainties which would not be expected from a naive inflation of the scale variation uncertainties (see Appendix~\ref{sec:appInflation} for a comparison).
+This improvement reflects a few aspects of perturbative cross-section predictions: \begin{enumerate} \item the central peak of the curve indicates that there exist universal patterns in this set of cross-sections, as observed in Tab.~\ref{tab:qcdprocs}; \item the shifted core of the pull distribution reflects, for instance, additional partonic channels; \item the seemingly stochastic drop away from the peak indicates that for instance the central factorization and renormalization scales are indeed described as random choices of the unphysical parameters; \item the sizable tails indicate the existence of physics effects which are not accounted for by our assumption of a homogeneous reference sample. \end{enumerate}

 At this stage one might be tempted to turn the argument around and speculate what can be learned from the pull distributions about the expected size of NLO predictions.
 The first problem in applying Fig.~\ref{fig:apulls} to completely new processes is that they might have a physics reason for large higher-order corrections.
 Even if that is not the case, our method is based on a sample of independent inclusive processes.
 Even if we assume a stochastic pattern, it does not provide predictions for individual new processes.